Tips for Protecting Yourself from Technology-Based Fraud

 Protect Your Network

-If you have a broadband connection (e.g., Cox or DSL), consider the use of a wireless broadband firewall router.
-(See wireless broadband firewall router example 1 or example 2 for more info.)
-For those who don't need wireless, a simpler alternative is a broadband firewall router.
-(See broadband firewall router example 1 or example 2 for more info.)
+- If you have a broadband connection (e.g., Cox or DSL), consider the use of a wireless broadband firewall router.
+(See wireless broadband firewall routers from Netgear, Linksys, Asus, or D-Link.)

-Routers are inexpensive and allow multiple computers to attach to your broadband connection.
+- Routers are inexpensive and allow multiple computers to attach to your broadband connection.
 They protect you by blocking all traffic except traffic initiated by a computer attached to your router.
 This prevents external random attacks from getting to your computer(s).
-If you choose a wireless broadband firewall router, be sure it supports WPA2 encryption and you enable it.
-This will keep others from getting into your network.
+On your wireless connection, consider using WPA2 encryption with a long passphrase.
+This will lessen the chances of someone gaining unauthorized access to your network.

 Protect Your Computer(s)